William Durks: Married life

-His wife, Mildred Durks, was also a performer billed as “The Alligator Woman” due to her lamellar ichthyosis.
-They married and performed together as “The World’s Strangest Married Couple” until Mildred’s death in 1968.
+His wife, Mildred Durks, was also a performer billed as "The Alligator Woman" due to her lamellar ichthyosis.
+They married and performed together as "The World's Strangest Married Couple" until Mildred’s death in 1968.
 This title was used by multiple other married sideshow couples for promotional purposes.
-Other “World’s Strangest Married Couples” include Al and Jeanie Tomaini, and Percilla and Emmitt Bejano.
+Other "World's Strangest Married Couples" include Al and Jeanie Tomaini, and Percilla and Emmitt Bejano.

-Legacy
+Death

+Following the death of his wife Mildred in 1968, Durks retired from sideshow performance and settled in Gibsonton, Florida.
+He died there on May 7, 1975, at the age of 62.

 In 2024, 49 years after his death, Durks was inducted into the Coney Island Sideshow Hall of Fame.